reactive-python/reactpy-django/docs/src/reference/utils.md

     | Type | Description |
     | --- | --- |
     | `#!python QuerySet | Model` | The `#!python Model` or `#!python QuerySet` with all fields fetched. |

-## Register Component

-This function is used manually register a root component with ReactPy.

-=== "apps.py"

-    ```python
-    {% include "../../python/register-component.py" %}
-    ```

-??? warning "Only use this within `#!python MyAppConfig.ready()`"

-    You should always call `#!python register_component` within a Django [`#!python MyAppConfig.ready()` method](https://docs.djangoproject.com/en/dev/ref/applications/#django.apps.AppConfig.ready).
-This ensures you will retain multiprocessing compatibility, such as with ASGI web server workers.

-??? question "Do I need to use this?"

-    You typically will not need to use this function.

-    For security reasons, ReactPy requires all root components to be registered.
-However, all components contained within Django templates are automatically registered.

-    This function is needed when you have configured your [`host`](../reference/template-tag.md#component) to a dedicated Django rendering application that doesn't have templates.